vimalraj004/Employee-Management-Mern-Project/README.md

 Features:

 Admin Login:<br>
-            Access to the homepage is restricted to admin users only, ensuring security.Unauthorized attempts to access the homepage are blocked, and users are prompted with an alert message.
+            Access to the homepage is restricted to admin users only, ensuring security.Unauthorized attempts to access the homepage are blocked, and users are prompted with an alert message.<br>
 Homepage:<br>
-          Upon successful login, the homepage displays profile cards for all employees.
+          Upon successful login, the homepage displays profile cards for all employees.<br>
-          A search button allows users to find specific employee profiles quickly.
+          A search button allows users to find specific employee profiles quickly.<br>
-          Users can log out from the system using the logout button.
+          Users can log out from the system using the logout button.<br>
-          An "Add Employee" button directs users to the registration page to add new employee details.
+          An "Add Employee" button directs users to the registration page to add new employee details.<br>
 Registration:<br>
-              Users can register new employees by providing their details and uploading their profile pictures.
+              Users can register new employees by providing their details and uploading their profile pictures.<br>
-              Once registered, a new profile card is dynamically generated and displayed on the homepage.
+              Once registered, a new profile card is dynamically generated and displayed on the homepage.<br>
-Employee Profile:
+Employee Profile:<br>
-                Each employee profile card features an "About Me" button to access additional details about the employee.
+                Each employee profile card features an "About Me" button to access additional details about the employee.<br>
-                Users can navigate to the "About Me" page to view comprehensive information about the selected employee.
+                Users can navigate to the "About Me" page to view comprehensive information about the selected employee.<br>
-                An edit button is provided to modify employee details, ensuring data accuracy and relevance.
+                An edit button is provided to modify employee details, ensuring data accuracy and relevance.<br>
-                A delete button allows users to remove employee profiles as needed, providing flexibility in data management.
+                A delete button allows users to remove employee profiles as needed, providing flexibility in data management.<br>
-How to Use:
+How to Use:<br>
-          Clone the repository to your local machine.
+          Clone the repository to your local machine.<br>
-          Install dependencies using npm install.
+          Install dependencies using npm install.<br>
-          Configure MongoDB connection details in the server configuration files.
+          Configure MongoDB connection details in the server configuration files.<br>
-          Start the server using npm start and navigate to the provided URL.
+          Start the server using npm start and navigate to the provided URL.<br>
-          Access the login page and enter admin credentials to access the system.
+          Access the login page and enter admin credentials to access the system.<br>

-Explore the various features of the Employee Management System.
+Explore the various features of the Employee Management System.<br>
-Contributors:
+Contributors:<br>
-[vimalraj004,Shanmugam070702]
+[vimalraj004,Shanmugam070702]<br>
-License:
+License:<br>
-This project is licensed under the [Emp Management] License - see the LICENSE.md file for details.
+This project is licensed under the [Emp Management] License - see the LICENSE.md file for details.<br>

-Acknowledgements:
+Acknowledgements:<br>
-[Any acknowledgments, if applicable]
+[Any acknowledgments, if applicable]<br>
 Feel free to contribute, provide feedback, or report issues.
-Happy managing! 🚀
+Happy managing! 🚀<br>